-A Terrestrial Animal Assessment was undertaken.
+A Terrestrial Animal Impact Assessment was undertaken (Final Report dated April 2025).
 The DFFE Screening Tool identified the study area as having a 'High' sensitivity for the Animal Species Theme, due to the potential presence of nine species of Conservation Concern.